iNavi/iNavigator/README.md

 ## HARLib

-A Human Activity Recognition Library and Demo on Android Platform.
+A Human Activity Recognition Library on Android Platform.

 ## Android GeoJSON
 A complete GeoJSON implementation for Android.